Operation Osoaviakhim: Background history

-At the end of World War II, the Soviet Union had been devastated by Nazi Germany, with 27 million people killed, 1,700 cities destroyed and agriculture production reduced to famine proportions.
-At the Yalta Conference, Winston Churchill, Franklin D. Roosevelt, and Joseph Stalin agreed that war reparations were payable by Nazi Germany in the form of equipment, goods and German labour, with Roosevelt and Stalin agreeing to an amount of $20 Billion, with 50% ($10 Billion) going to the Soviet Union.
+At the end of World War II, the Soviet Union had been devastated by Nazi Germany, with 27 million people killed, 1,700 cities destroyed and agricultural production reduced to famine proportions.
+At the Yalta Conference, Winston Churchill, Franklin D. Roosevelt, and Joseph Stalin agreed that war reparations were payable by Nazi Germany in the form of equipment, goods and German labour, with Roosevelt and Stalin agreeing to an amount of $20 billion, with 50% ($10 billion) going to the Soviet Union.
 The Soviets, United States and to a lesser extent Britain and France all seized "intellectual" reparations from Germany.
 The dismantling of German industry also ensured the complete disarmanent of its war potential, as agreed at the Potsdam Conference.

 A race between the Allies developed to acquire as many scientists and engineers as possible, particularly nuclear physicists needed for the development of nuclear weapons, followed by rocket technology, such as the V2 missile ('Retaliation Weapon 2') and the Messerschmitt Me 163 Komet.
 Expertise in gyroscopic instrumentation for inertial guidance and modern advances in airplane construction, such as turbojet-engines or swept wings were also sought.
-Other fields of remarkable interest were, including but not limited to, miscellaneous electronic devices, color film products, chemical weapons and optics.
+Other fields of special interest were, including but not limited to, miscellaneous electronic devices, color film products, chemical weapons and optics.
 Hiring or abduction of these skilled workers was one of the objectives of the so-called 'Trophy commissions'.

 Immediately following the German Instrument of Surrender, skilled workers, documents, laboratories and material were shipped abroad in the western zones of occupation.
 Among these, the "abduction of German nuclear physicists to Farm Hall" as a part of Operation Epsilon became particularly well known.
 The Soviet atomic bomb project secured a group of nearly 100 German specialists as Russian Alsos, including Gustav Hertz, Nikolaus Riehl, Peter Adolf Thiessen, and Manfred von Ardenne, and brought them to the Soviet Union "not entirely voluntarily, but without physical pressure".